 This page brings together news items about various types of high-cost lending in Britain, including payday loans, guarantor loans, doorstep lending, logbook loans, rent to own and other forms of high-cost credit.

-My comments on the latest FCA High Cost Credit Review reports in June 2018, which cover many of the different types of lending covered on this page (with the regrettable exceptions of guarantor loans and logbook loans) are here FCA high cost credit review – great headlines, not so much action.
+The latest FCA High Cost Credit Review reports in June 2018 covered many of the different types of lending covered on this page (with the regrettable exceptions of guarantor loans and logbook loans).
+My comments on it here FCA high cost credit review – great headlines, not so much action – and my submission to the FCA’s consultation process is here.